adamniedzielski/adamniedzielski.github.io/source/_posts/2014-11-22-my-take-on-services-in-rails.markdown

 end
 ```

-So you have to create a new directory - ```create_user_account``` and place there those extracted services.
+So you have to create a new directory ```app/services/create_user_account``` and place there those extracted services.
 Each of them should be encapsulated in ```CreateUserAccount``` namespace.
 Again, Rails autoloads everything for you.

 ### Dependency injection

 How can you obtain instance of this "child service" in your "parent service"?
-You could write something like:
+You could write something similar to:

 ```ruby app/services/create_user_account.rb
 class CreateUserAccount